-^{}Under the terms of the Debiensko Mining Concession issued in 2008 by the MoE (which is valid for 50 years from grant date), commencement of production was to occur by 1 January 2018.
+Under the terms of the Debiensko Mining Concession issued in 2008 by the MoE (which is valid for 50 years from grant date), commencement of production was to occur by 1 January 2018.
 In December 2016, following the acquisition of Debiensko, Prairie applied to the MoE to amend the 50 year Debiensko Mining Concession.
 The purpose of the concession amendment was to extend the time stipulated in the Mining Concession for first production of coal from 2018 to 2025.
 Prairie has now received a final "second instance" decision from the MoE that has denied the Company's amendment application.
 However, Prairie also holds a valid environmental consent decision enabling mine construction and continues to have valid tenure and ownership of land at Debiensko.
 Not meeting the production timeframe stipulated in the concession does not automatically infringe on the validity and expiry date of the Debiensko mining concession, which is June 2058.
 However, the concession authority now has the right to request the concession holder to remove any infringements related to non-compliance with the conditions of the mining concession and determine a reasonable date for removal of the infringements.
-In accordance with Polish law, the concession authority is required to provide an achievable and reasonable timeframe to remedy any non-compliance taking into account the nature of the non-compliance.
-Nevertheless, the second instance decision may result in the commencement of proceedings by the MoE to limit or withdraw the Debiensko mining concession.
-Prairie will strongly defend its position and continue to take relevant actions to pursue its legal rights regarding the Debiensko concession.
-In this regard Karbonia, Prairie's wholly owned Polish subsidiary has also filed an appeal to Poland's administrative courts following advice that the MoE's decision is fundamentally flawed, fails to comply with Polish, EU and international law, and demonstrates yet further evidence of the discriminatory treatment faced by Prairie as a foreign investor in Poland.
-The Company will consider any other actions necessary to ensure its concession rights are preserved.
+The Company will consider any actions necessary to pursue its legal rights regarding Debiensko.
 For this and other reasons, Prairie has formally notified the Polish government that there exists an investment dispute between Prairie and the Polish Government.
-The dispute arises out of certain measures taken by Poland in breach of the Energy Charter Treaty, the UK-Poland Bilateral Investment Treaty and the Australia-Poland Bilateral Investment Treaty.
+The dispute arises out of certain measures taken by Poland in breach of the Energy Charter Treaty and the Australia-Poland Bilateral Investment Treaty.
 Prairie's notification calls for prompt negotiations with the government to amicably resolve the dispute, and indicates Prairie's right to submit the dispute and lodge a claim to international arbitration in the event the dispute is not resolved amicably.